Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 \subsubsection{S-learner}

-The S-learner estimates the treatment effect within a single regression model, where the treatment is included as a feature and where interactions between the treatment and relevant covariates are introduced\cite{Kunzel2019}.
+The S-learner estimates the treatment effect within a single regression model, where the treatment is included as a feature and where interactions between the treatment and relevant covariates are introduced in the parametric setting \cite{Kunzel2019}.
 First, use a model to estimate the response function $\mu(x,a)$: Then, estimate the individual treatment effect $\tau$: